gyoge0/fluent-spot/README.md

 # FluentSpot

-FluentSpot is a Windows Spotify player that uses the Fluent Design System.
+FluentSpot is a Windows Spotify player.

+# Requirements

+Spotify requires a premium account to make use of custom players like FluentSpot.

+# Install

+FluentSpot can be installed on Windows 10 and 11.
+Download the msi or exe from the [latest release](https://github.com/gyoge0/fluent-spot/releases/latest).

+**Note**: You might have to bypass a Windows security warning.

 # Built with